Omega-3 Foods: 10 Foods With High Levels of Omega-3

 There are some important benefits of C15:0 you should know:*

-- Clearing damaged cells.
+• Clearing damaged cells.
 When cells are damaged through oxidative stress, they can replicate the damage when new cells are created.
-By activating a molecule known as AMPK, C15:0 helps ensure damaged cells are cleared.
+By activating a molecule known as AMPK, C15:0 helps ensure that damaged cells are cleared.

-- Increasing cellular energy.
+• Increasing cellular energy.
 ATP is the energy molecule that cells use for energy currency.
 When ATP levels are low, cellular function slows, and it creates a ripple effect throughout the entire body.
 C15:0 increases cellular ATP levels.
-In one study, it was shown to increase cellular ATP levels by 350%.
+In one study looking at the growth of hair follicles, C15:0 was shown to increase cellular ATP levels by 350%.

-C15:0 effectively reverses cellular aging, letting you enjoy a healthier, happier life no matter your age.
+C15:0 makes your cells stronger and helps reverse the cellular aging process, letting you enjoy a healthier, happier life no matter your age.
 In addition to healthy eating and plenty of exercise, taking it is one of the easiest and smartest things you can do to support your overall health.

 Skip the Fishy Pills and Get Fatty

-You can find C15:0 in a pure, vegan form in one supplement.
+You can find C15:0 in a pure, vegan form in only one supplement.

 Sources: